A Stronger Bell Argument for (Some Kind of) Parameter Dependence

-We consider a usual EPR/B setup with space-like separated polarization measurements of an ensemble of photon pairs in an entangled quantum state $\zv \psi = \psi_0$ (\citealt*{Einstein1935,Bohm1951,Clauser1974}; see fig.~\ref{epr-exp}).
+We consider a usual EPR/B setup with space-like separated polarization measurements of an ensemble of photon pairs in an entangled quantum state $\zv \psi = \psi_0$ (\citealt*{Einstein1935,Bohm1951,Clauser1974}; see \autoref{epr-exp}).
 Possible hidden variables of the photon pairs are called $\zv \lambda$, so that the \emph{complete} state of the particles at the source is $(\zv \psi, \zv \lambda)$.
 Since in this setup the state $\zv \psi$ is the same in all runs, it will not explicitly be noted in the following (one may think of any probability being conditional on one fixed state $\zv \psi = \psi_0$).
 We denote Alice's and Bob's measurement setting as $\zv a$ and $\zv b$, respectively, and the corresponding (binary) measurement results as $\zv \alpha$ and $\zv \beta$.
-On a probabilistic level, the experiment is described by the joint probability distribution $P(\alpha \beta a b \lambda) := P(\zv \alpha = \alpha, \zv \beta = \beta, \zv a = a, \zv b = b, \zv \lambda = \lambda)$ of these five random variables.\footnote{{} While the outcomes are discrete variables and the settings can be considered to be discrete (in typical EPR/B experiments there are two possible settings on each side), the hidden state may be continuous or discrete.
+On a probabilistic level, the experiment is described by the joint probability distribution \footnote{{} \citet[46--7]{Butterfield1992} points to the potential problem that the settings might not have well-defined probabilities if the experimenters freely choose them (and explains how to describe EPR/B experiments by a restricted probability distribution in such cases).
+Assuming, as we do here, that the probability distribution of the settings is well-defined, however, is no substantial restriction because free choice of the settings is not a necessary requirement for relevant EPR/B experiments.
+Rather, what is mandatory is that the measurement directions are chosen \emph{independently}.
+In fact, in contemporary EPR/B experiments, the settings are typically determined by independently operating random number generators, securing that the settings have a well-defined probability distribution. } $P(\alpha \beta a b \lambda) := P(\zv \alpha = \alpha, \zv \beta = \beta, \zv a = a, \zv b = b, \zv \lambda = \lambda)$ of these five random variables. \footnote{{} While the outcomes are discrete variables and the settings can be considered to be discrete (in typical EPR/B experiments there are two possible settings on each side), the hidden state may be continuous or discrete.